 - No capital gains tax

 - Several tax exemptions schemes such as 13R, 13X, and 13CA (detailed below) specifically for the fund management industry

 - Benefits from various other tax incentives schemes available to all Singapore companies such as Corporate Tax Rebate, PIC etc.

 - World’s best in ease in doing business (consecutive top ranking in World Bank surveys)

 - Robust IP protection

 - Open-door immigration policy for foreign professionals

-- Home to over 125 financial institutions, with five locals banks rated among the world’s strongest
+- Home to over 125 financial institutions, with five local banks rated among the world’s strongest

 RFMCs pertain to those carrying on fund management business with no more than 30 qualified investors (of which no more than 15 may be funds or limited partnership fund structures) and the total value of the assets managed does not exceed S$250 million.

 Qualified investors in Singapore include accredited investors, which are individuals whose net personal assets exceed S$2 million, or whose income in the preceding 12 months is not less than S$300,000; and corporations whose net assets exceed S$10 million.

 The definition of qualified investors also includes collective investment schemes (offered in Singapore only to accredited investors) and closed-end funds (whose holders are accredited investors only).